X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 ![](./images/Getting_Started_image_3.png)

-Here a the following steps to generate a basic lip-sync animation.
-You can find more information about all fields on the dropdown menu [below](#complete-list-of-editor-parameters).
+Here are the following steps to generate a basic lip-sync animation.
+You can find more information about all fields in the dropdown menu [below](#complete-list-of-editor-parameters).

 1. Pass your audio file in the `Audio` parameter.
 For this example, we will use **SentenceExample_MaleVoice_1** which is available in *(Editor) > Plugins > Geppetto Content > Examples* if you want to use it, but you are free to choose **any audio file speech you want**.